DivyanshK12/LabGrader/README.md

 * Create an input file with specific syntax described below
 * Run the autograder.py script with the first arguement as the directory name and second arguement as the input text file created above
 * View outputs in outputs.txt (or any other name you provided) and errors generated in errors.txt (or a name you provided)
+* If run using the bash script provided, the output files can be viewed in terminal as well ( Enter 'q' to exit )

 # Input file syntax :
 * Inputs for each testcase must be space seprated like a normal terminal input